 - Who Is This Course For?

-Students wishing to study the course must have a minimum of five GCSEs at grades A*-C (9-4) including GCSE English Language (4 and above).
+Students wishing to study the course must have GCSE English Language numbered grades at 4/5.

 Good written and oral communication skills are essential.

 Previous performance experience in acting, dance and musical theatre is advantageous.

 All applicants should attend Wyke Start and satisfactorily complete the set activities exploring the subject outline.

 - Course Details:

 The course consists of a mandatory unit:

 Applying Acting Styles